MelonMarauda/Quests/README.md

   Selects a quest path specified on the scroll.

+- `/quest list`

+  Lists all available quests as defined in the `Global.yml` file.

 ## Completers

 These commands are useful to attach to NPCs or run through the console to complete quest lines when run